richie-omondi/sys_eng/0x02-shell_redirections/README.md

   - The files should be sorted by byte values, but case-insensitive (file `aaa` should be listed before file `bbb`, file `.b` should be listed before file `a`, and file `Rona` should be listed after file `jay`)
   - One file name per line
   - The listing should end with a new line
+ - 102-acrostic - Decodes acrostics that use the first letter of each line.
+The ‘decoded’ message has to end with a new line